-Chromebooks are becoming more popular, with Samsung’s $249 Chromebook garnering solid reviews and decent sales.
-But a Chromebook still seems a bit scary — how do you live with just a Chrome browser?
+Chromebooks are becoming more popular, with nearly 2 million sold in Q1 of 2016 alone.
+But a Chromebook still seems a bit scary—how do you live with just a Chrome browser?
 Is that really enough for a laptop?

 How Can You Just Use a Browser?